redFrik/f0plugins/README.md

 ## Binaries

-Fownload these plugins as ready-to-use binaries for macOS, Windows or Linux from here:
+Download these plugins as ready-to-use binaries for macOS, Windows or Linux from here:

 <https://github.com/redFrik/f0plugins/releases>